Azure/azure-iot-library/configuration/README.md

 // This leaves us with:
 // outerValue = { "fruits": ["apples", "bananas"] }
 // innerValue = ["apples", "bananas"]
-// missingValue = undefined
+// missingValue = null
 ```

 ## Initializing `config`
 The `config` singleton takes a single, optional `ConfigOptions` argument to its asynchronous `initialize` call.
 The `ConfigOptions` object contains a number of options, including:

-- `defaultValues`: an object of key-value pairs which serve as default values---_i.e._ `defaultValues` is consulted if all other providers return `undefined`; defaults to an empty array
+- `defaultValues`: an object of key-value pairs which serve as default values---_i.e._ `defaultValues` is consulted if all other providers return `null`; defaults to an empty object
 - `requiredKeys`: an array of variable names which must be assigned a value before returning from the initialization; defaults to an empty array
 - `configFilename`: the location of the JSON file provider relative to the calling process's working directory; defaults to `./user-config.json`
+- `logger`: function to call in place of `console.log`

 __Note:__ `requiredKeys` and `defaultValues` should not share any keys.
 Sharing keys between these arguments results in unspecified behavior.